elaineraybourn/PSIP-Tools/SoftwareTeamInterviewTemplate.md

 Interview date:

 *Use this series of questions to obtain a sketch of how the software team does its work.
-Interviewer should state at the beginning of interview, “At any time you can stop the interview and/or not have to answer a question you don’t want to.”*
+Interviewer should state at the beginning of interview, “At any time you can stop the interview and/or do not have to answer a question if you don’t want to.”*

 **Team Profile**